llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_Proposal.md

 The project success may be evaluated on the improvement in score over the benchmark model, as returned from the competetion.
 Both models will be trained using the same data and submitted for the same test data.
 As we are using MAE for scoring, we will be looking for the lowest score as the winner.

-MAE score is defined as the mean of the absolute value of the real minus predicted values of each row in the validation/test data sets:     mean(abs(real_y-predicted_y)))
+MAE score is defined as the mean of the absolute value of the real minus predicted values of each row in the validation/test data sets:     mean(abs(each_real_y-each_predicted_y)))

 Additionaly we will track prediction time for the scores acheived, as well as training time, in an effort to quantify the effort needed to use the score in a production environment.
 These times will be used with the final scores to determine viability of the model
 <div>